i found 7 CVEs in npm packages with 40M+ weekly downloads. here's the tool i used.

 links

-built by doruk tan ozturk (@peaktwilight) — the same person behind those 7 CVEs. if you're interested in security research, AI agents, or both, give pwnkit a spin and open an issue if something breaks.
+built by doruk tan ozturk (@peaktwilight) — the same person behind those 7 CVEs. pwnkit is now the engine behind 0sec; if you're interested in security research, AI agents, or breaking AI systems for a living, come find me.